Climate Change Mitigation on Natural and Working Lands

 Comments on the Concept Paper were accepted through June 15, 2018 and can be viewed here.
 If you have additional questions, comments, or concerns related to the Concept Paper please contact Emma Johnston, email@example.com

 Investments in Natural and Working Lands

 California has made significant investments in programs that fund climate benefits on natural and working lands.
-These programs fund conservation easements on forests, farms and ranches; wetland restoration in the Sacramento-San Joaquin Delta and along the coast; meadow restoration in the Sierra foothills; active forest management to restore forest health and mitigate the risk of catastrophic wildfire; agricultural practices to increase soil carbon; and urban forestry and greening.
-In addition to protecting lands, removing GHGs from the atmosphere, and sequestering carbon, these programs restore lands that have been degraded by fragmentation, over-grazing, topsoil loss, severe forest fires, and other disturbances; create new green space in cities; keep farmland in production; and help ecosystems adapt to a changing climate.
+These programs fund conservation easements on forests, farms and ranches; wetland restoration along the coast and in the Delta; restoration of riparian areas and mountain meadows; active forest management to restore forest health and mitigate the risk of catastrophic wildfire; agricultural practices to increase soil carbon; and urban forestry and greening.
+In addition to protecting landscapes, removing GHGs from the atmosphere, and sequestering carbon, these programs restore lands that have been degraded by fragmentation, over-grazing, topsoil loss, severe forest fires, and other disturbances; create new green space in cities; keep farmland in production; and help ecosystems adapt to a changing climate.

 Investments include more than $600 million of Cap-and-Trade dollars that have been leveraged for natural and working lands strategies to date across programs including: